 Yes.
-An employee may be eligible to take SPL if his / her partner is self-employed, as long as the partner meets the relevant requirements relating to employment and earnings.
-See 'Eligibility'.
+An employee may be eligible to take SPL if their partner is self-employed, as long as the partner meets the relevant requirements relating to employment and earnings.
+See 11.1 'Eligibility'.

-10.6.
-Can Same Sex Couples Take Shared Parental Leave?
+10.5.
+Can same sex couples take Shared Parental Leave?

 Yes.
-An employee can take SPL with his / her spouse, civil partner, or partner.
+An employee can take SPL with their spouse, civil partner, or partner.
 Partner is defined as someone who lives with the employee in an enduring family relationship but is not an immediate family member.